Who is Bachendri Pal?

 Journey to Mt.
 Everest

 Bachendri Pal engraved her name and made the country proud, but her journey was not easy.
-She had to face her friends and family’s revelation when she chose the career in mountaineering.
+She had to face her friends and family’s revelation when she chose a career in mountaineering.
 Pal climbed and soon found success in her name after summiting small peaks.
-In 1984, she joined India’s first mixed-gender to attempt an expedition to Mount Everest 1984.
+In 1984, she joined India’s first mixed gender to attempt an expedition to Mount Everest 1984.

 In 1984, when India scheduled its fourth expedition to Mt.
 Everest., christened ‘Everest 84.’
 It was India’s mixed-gender team with two groups – members of 6 women and 11 men to ascend the peak.
 Bachendri pal was a member of the forward group.
 Her team almost met with a disaster that left many, including her, but she didn’t quit.

 When Bachendri Pal saw Mt.
-Everest for the first time, she was awe-inspired at how spectacular it was.
+Everest for the first time, she was awe-inspired by how spectacular it was.

 On 23 May 1984, the groups reached the summit of Mt.
 Everest, and Bachendri Pal created history.
 She achieved the milestone one day before her 30th birthday.